Nati43/watchdog/README.md

 ## Intro

-Watchdog is a real-time monitoring tool for your docker environment.
+Watchdog is an open source real-time monitoring tool for your docker environment.
 Using watchdog, you can monitor the active statuses and logs of your docker containers on your development and/or production servers in real-time without having to remotely SSH into you servers.
 It watches over the docker containers that are on the machine it is deployed on and sends log and status updates to any logged in subscribers if any.

 [![Watch the video](https://img.youtube.com/vi/5eGYpKO5AaY/maxresdefault.jpg)](https://youtu.be/5eGYpKO5AaY)